Rammsauer/greenwashing/README.md

 	 I tried not to think of the words
 	 "searing" or "flesh."
 I imagined my
 	 pain as a ball of healing white light.

+SHOT OF A FOREST, IN GENTLE SPRING RAINFALL.
+RESUME:
 </pre>